nxt-insurance/nxt_schema/README.md

 NxtSchema::Node::Leaf # => Node without sub nodes
 ```

 The kind of node dictates how the schema is applied to the input.
-On the top level the following methods are available
+On the root level the following methods are available
 to create schemas:

 ```ruby